Consumer Data Right Policy

 Who provides the service

-What CDR data is requested
+How CDR data is collected

 How CDR data is used